IB ToK Exhibition - The Definitive Guide

 - To identify and explore links between knowledge questions and the world around us.

-- To identify and explore links between knowledge questions and areas of knowledge.
+- To identify and explore connections between knowledge questions and areas of knowledge.

 - To develop relevant, clear and coherent arguments.